 As governments restrict gatherings of people, furry conventions are being postponed or canceled.
-Here's a quick run down of events in 2020 and their status as of May 23 11:26 EDT (UTC-4) in response to the COVID-19 pandemic - updates to come.
+Here's a quick run down of events and their status as of March 28 2021 13:37 EDT (UTC-4) in response to the COVID-19 pandemic - updates to come.

 Links go to statements if available, or to their Twitter feed or site.
 See also: Furry Fandom and the Internet forced back to roots by viral outbreak